CentaurusInfra/arktos/docs/design-proposals/network/NICAndVPCSupportInAlkaid.md

 ### Alioth CNI Plugin

-Similar to the Neutron CNI plugin, Alioth CNI plugin also needs to interact with Alioth data plane components on the host to initialize and destroy a port.

 Alioth has a much-simplified data plane components on each computing host.
 It basically creates a veth pair for each port, attaches its eBPF program to one end of the pair, and leaves the other end of the pair to pods.
 The other end of the veth pair will be listed in the host namespace as a virtual interface.

 The current agreement between Alkaid and Alioth is:

 * The virtual interface will follow a naming rule.
-For example, "eth{portID}".
+For example, "veth{portID}".
 The detailed portID format hasn't been decided yet.
 But it needs to be unique at least on its own host machine.
+* Alioth agent puts the virtual interface inside of VPC specific netns.
+The name of VPC specific netns should be "vpc{full-vpc-id}"
-* Once the virtual interface (one end of the veth pair created by Alioth agent) appears, it means the preparation work on Alioth side has been done and the port is ready for Alkaid to use.
+* Once the virtual interface (one end of the veth pair created by Alioth agent) appears inside of the VPC netns, it means the preparation work on Alioth side has been done and the port is ready for Alkaid to use.

 Therefore, the Alioth CNI plugin only needs to query and wait until a virtual interface with the expected name appears in the host namespace.